stanman71/Python_Projects/vLab/README.md

 ### Create virtual topologies

-- Build a complete custom topology in VMware by using a YMAL-file
+- build a complete custom topology in VMware by using a YMAL-file

-- Creates ressouce pool, virtual maschines and all network connections
+- creates ressouce pool, virtual maschines and all network connections

-- Upload a new configuration automatically on each virtual maschine and change the management IPs
+- upload a new configuration automatically on each virtual maschine and change the management IPs

-- Need Juniper vMX templates >>> more informations at the end of this document
+- need Juniper vMX templates >>> more informations at the end of this document

 ------------